garrandall/popular-music-data/tracks/xo-beyonce.md

 We don't have forever
-Ooh, baby the daylights wasting (wasting, wasting, wasting) You better kiss me (kiss me)
+Oh, baby the daylights wasting (wasting, wasting, wasting) You better kiss me (kiss me)
 Before our time has run out
 Mmmhh yeah...